Autism Spectrum Disorder (ASD)

 - Visit our blog to read more articles pertaining to children with ASD

-- If you aren’t sure with path is the right one for you, please submit a contact form with some preliminary information about you and your child .
+- If you aren’t sure which path is the right one for you, please submit a contact form with some preliminary information about you and your child .
 One of our specialists will get back to you regarding a personalized action plan that best addresses your concerns and goals.

 For those of you that are interested, here are the former diagnostic categories that comprise the current term, Autism Spectrum Disorder.
 The below article was written to reflect the categories from our former diagnostic manual (DSM-IV) which is no longer in use.